 In 2018, 21% of waste from daily operations went for recycling, a 7%-point drop compared with 2017.
-The drop was partly due to a period of operational problems with of waste from the day-to-day operation should be recycled bv 2023 the bio-waste collection system, partly due to a substantial increase in the amount of waste for other recovery.
+The drop was partly due to a period of operational problems with of waste from the day-to-day operation should be recycled by 2023 the bio-waste collection system, partly due to a substantial increase in the amount of waste for other recovery.
 This is likely to be a result of overspill from other airport waste systems (e.g. construction), which has been included in the operations waste numbers.
 Next year, we will be implementing initiatives to reduce such mixing.
 The total quantity of waste was 5,366 tonnes, 9.8% more than in 2017.
 In comparison, the passenger number grew by 3.8%.

 Still providing a large contribution to recycling is the bio-waste concept, under which restaurants and cafés in the airport shopping centre have their bio-waste collected for recycling in a biogas plant.
-A total of 395 tonnes of biowaste were collected in 2018 on runways being transported to an environmentally-approved asphalt deposit inside the airport area.
-The asphalt residue can then be reused in new construction projects - typically as a replacement for base gravel.
+A total of 395 tonnes of biowaste were collected in 2018.

-CPH also has a focus on recycling excess materials connected to construction projects either in the same or new construction. projects.
+CPH also has a focus on recycling excess materials connected to construction projects either in the same or new construction projects.
 One example is the noise barriers as described on page 55.
-Another example is the asphalt residue from maintenance works
+Another example is the asphalt residue from maintenance works on runways being transported to an environmentally-approved asphalt deposit inside the airport area.
+The asphalt residue can then be reused in new construction projects - typically as a replacement for base gravel.